 Smoking isn't a habit, Smoking is an addiction.

-As I encounter tobacco smokers in my practice, my family, and in the community, one supreme issue comes through: smoking for these “hold-outs” despite smoke-free practices, taxes, and in-your-face campaigns is not a habit, smoking, for them, is an addiction, and we need to start fully appreciating this problem more effectively in order to have an even greater impact.
+As I encounter tobacco smokers in my practice, my family, and in the community, one supreme issue comes through: smoking for these "hold-outs" despite smoke-free practices, taxes, and in-your-face campaigns is smoking is an addiction, and we need to start fully appreciating this problem more effectively in order to have an even greater impact.

 National campaigns have made great strides in decreasing the smoking rate over the last 50 years . . . from almost half of all Americans in 1965 to a new low of 15% in our most recent report.
 Unfortunately, that 15% still represents 47 million people, who still need help to stop.